 TAX-ADVANTAGED ACCOUNT ISSUES YES NO Do you have an IRA, Roth IRA, or employer retirement plan?
 If so, consider the following: Distributions from a traditional IRA to pay for qualified education expenses may be subject to ordinary income taxes but there is no 10% penalty.
 Distributions from a Roth IRA to pay for qualified education expenses may be subject to ordinary income taxes on the earnings but there is no 10% penalty.
 Distributions from a traditional IRA or Roth IRA may impact needs-based financial aid eligibility if used more than two years before college graduation.
 Some employer plans, such as a 401(k), allow employees to take loans.
 There are no tax ramifications for the loan and a loan does not count as income on the FAFSA, however it may count as an asset if not spent.
-Do you have a 529 account (or are you considering opening one)?
-If so, consider the following: You can use your gift tax annual exclusion amount to contribute up to \$18,000 per year to a beneficiary's 529 account, gift tax-free.
-Alternatively, you can make a lump sum contribution of up to \$90,000 to a beneficiary's 529 account, and elect to treat it as if it were made evenly over a 5-year period, gift tax-free.
-Unused 529 funds may be transferred (in the future) to the beneficiary's Roth IRA (rules and limitations apply).
+Do you have a 529 account?
+If so, consider the following: ■ You can use your gift tax annual exclusion amount to contribute up to \$17,000 per year to a beneficiary's 529 account, gift tax-free. ■ Alternatively, you can make a lump sum contribution of up to \$85,000 to a beneficiary's 529 account, and elect to treat it as if it were made evenly over a 5-year period, gift tax-free. ■ You may be eligible for a state income tax deduction or credit if you contribute to a plan sponsored by your state.
 Do you have a Coverdell Education Savings Account?
 If so, consider the following: Coverdell Education Savings Accounts tend to be more restrictive than a 529 account.
 Coverdell Education Savings Accounts can be rolled over to a 529 account, as long as the account beneficiaries are the same.
 Do you own Series EE or I Bonds?
 If so, you may be able to exclude from gross income the interest paid upon the redemption of the bonds to pay for qualified education expenses (subject to income limitations).

 TAX PLANNING ISSUES YES NO Is your MAGI less than \$90,000 (\$180,000 if MFJ)?
 If so, consider the following: You may be eligible for the American Opportunity Tax Credit for 100% of the first \$2,000 of qualified education expenses and 25% of the next \$2,000 (per eligible student).
 You may be eligible for the Lifetime Learning Tax Credit for 20% of the first \$10,000 of qualified education expenses (per tax return).
 The phaseout range for these credits for a single filer is \$80,000 - \$90,000 (\$160,000 - \$180,000 if MFJ).
 Does your state offer an income tax deduction or credit for 529 plan contributions?
 If so, consider an "in-and-out" strategy where deductions or credits may be allowed on contributions that are immediately withdrawn to pay for qualified education expenses.
 Are you eligible for any education tax credits and have a 529 account?
 If so, be aware that there is no double-dipping.
 See the "Is The Distribution From My 529 Plan Subject To Federal Income Tax?" flowchart.
 Will you or your child have student loans?
 If so, consider the following: You can deduct up to \$2,500 of interest on qualifying student loan debt, per tax return.
-The phaseout range for a single filer is \$80,000 - \$95,000 (\$165,000 - \$195,000 if MFJ).
+The phaseout range for a single filer is \$75,000 - \$90,000 (\$155,000 - \$185,000 if MFJ).
 If you have a 529 account, up to \$10,000 can be used to pay down student loans.
 This is a lifetime limit per person.
 An additional \$10,000 may be distributed to each of the beneficiary's siblings.